vaibhavsagar/website/drafts/minimal-perfect-hashing.md

 [past Vaibhav asked for `rank` and `select` support](https://github.com/recursion-ninja/bv-little/issues/3).

-### Pseudocode
+### Construction

 At a high level, this is what the construction algorithm looks like:

-1. Repeat steps 2-4 until the maximum level is reached or we have no more keys
+1. Repeat the following steps until the maximum level is reached or we have no more keys:
-2. Hash each key to a number $i \in [0..n)$
+    1. Hash each key to a number $i \in [0..n)$
-3. If $bitvector[i]$ has not been set this iteration, set it to $1$, otherwise unset it
+    1. If $bitvector[i]$ has not been set this iteration, set it to $1$, otherwise unset it
-4. Remove all keys that have been set successfully
+    1. Remove all keys that have been set successfully
 5. If there are any leftover keys, store them separately

-### Hashing
+#### Hashing

 As I mentioned previously, I used `hashWithSalt`: